 AAPACN is the respected voice and pre-eminent organization providing leading-edge information and education relevant for its members.

-AAPACN began with the founding of the American Association of Nurse Assessment Coordination (AANAC) in 1999.
+AAPACN began with the founding of the American Association of Nurse Assessment Coordination (AANAC) in 1999 by Diane Carter, RN, MSN, FAAN.
+As the Minimum Data Set (MDS) roll out began, Diane saw an opportunity to provide education and support for nurses working with this assessment tool.
 Offering a web-based community of support and peer learning, AANAC defined the role of the nurse assessment coordinator (NAC) and developed the standard-setting RAC-CT® (Resident Assessment Coordinator-Certified) education and certification program the following year as a certificate program and then as a certification in 2007.

 In 2016, the AANAC Board of Directors formed a new parent association, the American Association of Post-Acute Care Nursing (AAPACN), and the board became the AAPACN Board of Directors.
 That same year to further support nurses working in long-term and post-acute care (PAC), AAPACN launched a sister association to AANAC, the American Association of Director of Nursing Services (AADNS).
 AADNS led the way in defining the body of knowledge for directors of nursing working in skilled nursing facilities and developing the Directors of Nursing Services-Certified (DNS-CT) and QAPI Certified Professional (QCP) certification programs.